 Denver Airport Transit Center

 The Transit Center allows you to access the University of Colorado A Line, aka the Denver Airport Train.
 From here you can get to Denver Union Station in around 45 minutes.
-The one day fare grants you access to all of the RTD Light Rail and RTD Bus Line for a 24 hour period.
+The one-day fare grants you access to all of the RTD Light Rail and RTD Bus Line routes `for a 24-hour period.
 You can reach most of the Denver Metropolitan Area via these two public transportation services.

-This 4 star hotel is located steps away from Jeppesen Terminal.
-The Westin Denver International Airport is hands-down the most time-efficient hotel to stay in for those traveling on a short business or leisure trip and need to be near the airport.
-Whether it’s an early flight that you don’t want to miss, or would prefer the convenience of not having to rent a car, the Westin Hotel is the spot.
+This 4-star hotel is located steps away from Jeppesen Terminal.
+The Westin Denver International Airport is hands-down the most time-efficient hotel to stay in for those traveling on a short business or leisure trip that needs to be near the airport.
+Whether it’s an early flight that you don’t want to miss or the convenience of not having to rent a car, the Westin Hotel is the spot.

-It features a casual restaurant on-site, Grill & Vine, for all day dining, and the Sky Lounge for drinks.
-Relax at indoor pool and even get a workout in at the 24/7 fitness center.
+It features a casual restaurant on-site, Grill & Vine, for all-day dining and the Sky Lounge for drinks.
+Relax at the indoor pool and even get a workout in at the 24/7 fitness center.
 Downtown Denver is only a train ride away!
 It’s also rated as one of the best properties in the city, so you aren’t passing up quality for convenience.

 Address: 8500 Peña Blvd, Denver, CO 80249